randomnoun/bookcase-ops/setup/SETUP-NAS.md

 ----

-# Adding a SLOG vdev to the pool
+## Adding a SLOG vdev to the pool

-So after going through that and setting up the rest of the cluster, I found performance to be pretty dismal - here's an issue raised on the democratic-csi github tracker, with some I/O performance stats.
+So after going through that and setting up the rest of the cluster, I found performance to be pretty dismal - [here's an issue I raised on the democratic-csi github tracker](https://github.com/democratic-csi/democratic-csi/issues/251), with some I/O performance stats.

 The solution was to add a ZFS SLOG drive.

 Here are the steps to do that:

 * Under Storage -> Disks, check the disk is appearing.
 I'm using a small Optane NVMe2 SSD, which can apparently survive power outages a bit more resiliently than non-Optane drives.